[HISTORY: Adopted by the Mayor and Council of the Borough of Highland Park as indicated in article histories. Amendments noted where applicable.]

 - APPROPRIATE IDENTIFICATION

-- In the case of a restricted parking zone, a permit issued by municipality under the authority granted by N.J.S.A.
-39: 4-197.7 and in the case of a restricted parking space, a placard or wheelchair symbol license plate issued by the Division of Motor Vehicles pursuant to the N.J.S.A.
+- In the case of a restricted parking zone, a permit issued by the municipality under the authority granted by N.J.S.A.
+39:4-197-7 and in the case of a restricted parking space, a placard or wheelchair symbol license plate issued by the New Jersey Motor Vehicle Commission pursuant to N.J.S.A.
 39:4-206.

-- A handicapped person who is the holder of:
+- A person with a disability who is the holder of:

 - PARK UNLAWFULLY